Superlinear Lower Bounds Based on ETH: Abstract

 \section{Abstract}

 We introduce techniques for proving superlinear conditional lower bounds for polynomial time problems.
 In particular, we show that $\circsat$ for circuits with $m$ gates and $\log(m)$ inputs (denoted by $\logcircsat$) is not decidable in essentially-linear time unless the exponential time hypothesis ($\ethypo$) is false and $k$-$\clique$ is decidable in essentially-linear time in terms of the graph's size for all fixed $k$.
-These results offer significant progress towards proving unconditional superlinear time complexity lower bounds for natural problems in polynomial time.
+Such conditional lower bounds have previously only been demonstrated relative to the strong exponential time hypothesis (SETH).
+Our results therefore offer significant progress towards proving unconditional superlinear time complexity lower bounds for natural problems in polynomial time.